rabee-m/wlp4-compiler/README.md

 # WLP4 Compiler

+## Overview of the WLP4 Compiler

+This compiler converts WLP4 code into MIPS assembly language by handling various processes, including scanning, parsing, context-sensitive analysis, and code generation.
+The goal is to fully translate WLP4 programs into MIPS assembly.
+The source code of this project is private (due to university regulations); please contact mrabee@uwaterloo.ca if you wish to view it.

 ## What is WLP4?

 WLP4 (pronounced "Wool P Four") is a streamlined version of C++ that stands for "Waterloo, Language, Plus, Pointers, Plus, Procedures."
 It incorporates functions, integers, pointers, arrays, conditionals, and loops, and is taught as part of the ["Foundations of Sequential Programs"](https://www.student.cs.uwaterloo.ca/~cs241) course at the University of Waterloo.